SillyCatto/Pong/README.md

-run build.bat to build the executable
+Run build.bat to build the executable

 ```
 Controls